dainst/chronontology-backend/docs/dataset-management.md

 and ***modify***, which a user having the ***reader*** permission level can perform the ***read*** operation only.

-This also applies to search, which in this context is seen as just a variation of read.
-When searching for documents, only documents are shown which are either not assigned to any dataset or which are assigned to any specific dataset or to which the user has **read** permissions.
+This also applies to **search**, which in this context is seen as just a variation of ***read***.
+When searching for documents, only documents are shown which are either not assigned to any dataset or which are assigned to any specific dataset or to which the user has **reader** level permissions.

 ### Special user roles